 At the University of North Texas, there is no prescribed pre-law curriculum.
 "Pre-law" simply denotes a student's intention to pursue admission to law school following completion of the undergraduate degree.
-Although there is no one perfect major for pre-law students, Pre-law Advisors National Council, "there is a common consensus that a broad based academic experience well grounded in the liberal arts provides the best preparation for law school."
+Although there is no one perfect major for pre-law students, according to PLANC (Pre-law Advisors National Council) "there is a common consensus that a broad based academic experience well grounded in the liberal arts provides the best preparation for law school."

 Pre-law students should develop a set of useful skills transferable to the law school setting: critical thinking, problem-solving, and synthesis.
 The spoken and written word are the principal tools of the legal profession.
 Those who intend to study law must develop an excellent knowledge and grasp of the English language as well as a clear and concise style of expression.
 Students should seek out courses that require substantial research and writing assignments and that provide critiques of those skills.